+The agriculture and tourism sectors still continue to occupy our attention in order to fight hunger and poverty whilst we grow our local economy.
+We are mindful of the threats caused by climate change to the agricultural sector and the community well-being, we are implementing a comprehensive climate change strategy in order to mitigate its negative effects whilst we improve adaptation to the changes.
 This IDP continues to advance radical social and economic transformation era as espoused in the National Development Plan, the Eastern Cape's Provincial Development Plan, and the District Development Plan.
-Mbizana guided by the 2021 Local government's electoral mandate vision: "Together advancing people's power in every community, Local government is in your hands".
+Our municipality is further guided by the 2021 Local government's electoral mandate vision of the ruling party: "Together advancing people's power in every community, Local government is in your hands", our reviewed and revised Integrated Development Plan puts more focus and emphasis on the following priorities: -

-Our reviewed and revised Integrated Development Plan puts more focus and emphasis on the following priorities: -
+Progressively extending the provision of basic services to all the communities served;

-- Progressively extending the provision of basic services to all the communities served; - Together with the development players we shall enhance the growth of our local economy in order to produce the much needed jobs; - Together we shall continue to improve public participation and accountability; - To continuously improve and enhance institutional capacity; - To improve our roads maintenance works especially after heavy rains of April 2019, this is done in order to improve people mobility for social and economic development. - Enhancing our fight against the spread of communicable diseases, mainly Covid-19 and HIV & Aids pandemics.
+- Together with the development players we shall enhance the growth of our local economy in order to produce the much needed jobs; - Together we shall continue to improve public participation and accountability; - To continuously improve and enhance institutional capacity; - To improve our roads maintenance works especially after flood disasters of April 2022, this is done in order to improve people mobility for social and economic development. - Enhancing our fight against the spread of communicable diseases, mainly Covid-19 and HIV & Aids pandemics.

 The above will be done within the scope of the prescribed five (5) Local Government Key Performance Areas.
 The municipality continues to enhance the implementation of Back to Basics programme.
 The additional pillars of focus during the 2nd phase of B2B are the following: Addressing spatial injustice and spatial dislocation which continue to impact on the lives of our people; Building resilient communities; and implementing ways in which social and economic transformation can best be achieved at a local level.
-We have included an improved focus on revenue enhancement measures which includes electricity metering assessment for improved revenue collection as stated in our revenue enhancement strategy.
-This we do in order to secure the much needed financial resources for continued service delivery.
-On the one hand, we have agreed on cost containment measures in order to reduce our expenditure on non-core services.
-These measures are being implemented as a response to the slow economic growth our country and world faces against the heightened negative growth effects worsened by Covid-19 pandemic.
+We have included an improved focus on Local Economic Development initiatives as well as revenue enhancement measures which includes electricity metering assessment for improved revenue collection as stated in our revenue enhancement strategy.
+This we do in order to secure the much needed financial resources for continuous improvements in service delivery.

+The municipality is continuosly implementing the cost containment measures in order to reduce our expenditure on non-core services.
+These measures are being implemented as a response to the slow economic growth our country and the world faces against the heightened negative growth effects worsened by Covid-19 pandemic and the ever increasing oil and fuel prices.
 Therefore, the implementation of this integrated development plan enjoys the support of all community stakeholders, the organs of State and traditional authorities.
+The municipality cannot be able to build better communities alone, this is a collective task by the people of Winnie Madikizela-Mandela Local Municipality and all the roleplayers in the public and private sectors.
 This IDP puts more emphasis on putting people needs first, improved public accountability and effective & efficient provision of services.
 Allow me to say "Let us grow Mbizana" together, indeed "Umanyano ngamandla".